SciTheWorld/WealthManagementForFree/README.md

 WealthManagementForFree
 ======

-Roboadvisors claim they are democratizing the access to advanced advisory services of wealth management.
+Roboadvisors aim at democratizing the access to advanced advisory services of wealth management.
 Well, in SciTheWorld we think that if it is not open sourced it is not democratic enough hence... here we go (!).
-If you want to disrupt the disruption, just join us.
+If you want to learn about big data and finance and show it off, just join us.

 You need to download all Docker containers